 Deciding what action to take regarding a child protection concern can be a difficult task for any health staff member.
-The best decisions are not made in isolation and require collaboration with colleagues, supervisors, line managers and, when redicated, with child protection specialists within and external to WA Health services.
+The best decisions are not made in isolation and require collaboration with colleagues, supervisors, line managers and, when indicated, with child protection specialists within and external to the WA health system.

 Making a notification to CPFS or a referral to any other service necessitates the sharing of confidential client information with the agency to which the notification or referral is being made.
-The legislation and policies relating to mormation sharing are covered within this section.
-Also included are some common diammas that call acise for health staff when there is a need to share confidential client information with other health services and with external government and non-government services.
+The legislation and policies relating to information sharing are covered within this section.
+Also included are some common dilemmas that can arise for health staff when there is a need to share confidential client information with other health services and with external government and non-government services.

-The CCSA, WA Health Policy Protection of Children Policy (See Section 1.1) and interagency guidelines (Joint Guidelines on information Sharing between WA Health and CPFS) promote and support WA Health staff to stare information whenever they have concerns for a child's or group of children's wellbeing (in some instances this may necessitate overruling the client's right to confidentiality if they have refused consent to provide or share information, or consent has robbeen sought due to significant safety concerns for the child, health staff member or others.
-(See Section 4.2 - Confidentiality and disclosure of confidential patient information for further information.)
+The CCSA, WA Health Policy Protection of Children Policy (See Section 1.1) and interagency guidelines (Joint Guidelines on Information Sharing between WA Health and CPFS) promote and support WA health system staff members to share information whenever they have concerns for a child's or group of children's wellbeing.
+In some instances this may necessitate overruling the client's right to confidentiality if they have refused consent to provide or share information, or consent has not been sought due to significant safety concerns for the child, health staff member or others.
+(See Section 4:2 - Confidentiality and disclosure of confidential patient information for further information.)

-Together with the nature of the concern, personal, professional and organisational factors influence reterral practices and other actions taken as a part of the health staff's requirement to ensure the safety, protection and wellbeing of children.
+Together with the nature of the concern, personal, professional and organisational factors influence referral practices and other actions taken as a part of the health staff's requirement to ensure the safety, protection and wellbeing of children.
 These include:

-- perceptions and inderstanding of what constitutes abuse or neglect - the extent to which evidence-based knowledge overrides instinct or gut reactions - the availability and knowledge of services in the local community - the benchmark for 'good enough' parenting held by the health staff member and/or the community in which they work - the interpretation of role and responsibilities of self and others - the health staff member's views of colleagues, team members and external agencies - personal feelings, previous experiences such as fear, guilt, empathy, anxiety about the response of the community.
+- perceptions and understanding of what constitutes abuse or neglect - the extent to which evidence-based knowledge overrides instinct or gut reactions - the availability and knowledge of services in the local community - the benchmark for 'good enough' parenting held by the health staff member and/or the community in which they work - the interpretation of role and responsibilities of self and others - the health staff member's views of colleagues, team members and external agencies - personal feelings, previous experiences such as fear, guilt, empathy, anxiety about the response of the community.